 Minimizing the Number of Firewall Rules

-I mentioned in the Introduction that I was able to minimize having several nearly identical firewall rules.
+I mentioned earlier that I was able to minimize having several nearly identical firewall rules.
 To illustrate that point, I will list some example rules without aliases and then a single rule that has an alias which functions exactly the same as the rules without aliases.

 Before using an alias there are 2 rules allowing HTTPS access to 2 servers in the DMZ network.
 Since you can only enter one IP address at a time in the rules without an alias, you would need one rule for each server: